jibundeyare/blockly/README.md

 # copy source from github

+Launch a terminal and type:

     git clone https://github.com/jibundeyare/blockly.git

 # install

-Launch a terminal and type:
+In the terminal, type:

     cd blockly
     bower install

 # run

-With linux, launch a terminal and type:
+With linux, in the terminal, type:

     xdg-open index.html

-With linux, mac os or windows:
+Or with linux, mac os or windows:
 - launch your file explorer
 - go to the source directory
 - right click on `index.html` and select `open`